 Our farm is set up to be completely sustainable.
 Water from our well is pumped using solar power to water the gardens and fill the stock tanks.
 Solar energy will powers the barn and living quarters – we are currently in the process of building.
 Follow our progress on the Blog.

-The Farm is home to Friesian and Gypsian horses, Black Welsh Mountain Sheep, various chickens, and Rottweilers.
+The Farm is home to Friesian and Gypsian horses, Black Welsh Mountain Sheep, Clun Forest Sheep, various chickens, and dogs.
 Our interest lies with rare breeds of animals.
 We utilize selective breeding to perpetuate and improve the species.
 Read more about the breeds we are currently working with on our Sheep and Horse pages.
+We recently added a Karakachan dog which is a rare breed of Livestock Guardian.

 We started with bare ground in fall 2015, so the farm is definitely a work in progress.
 We will share our experiences and adventures with you on our Blog – so please visit often.
-It is our plan to offer limited Community Supported Agriculture shares, fleeces, and soaps this year.
-In coming years, we will increase our CSA program and add a Farm Stay opportunity in our barn apartment.
+We launched our online farm store this year (fhfsoapworks.indiemade.com) where our handmade artisan soaps and fiber from our flock are offered for sale.
+In upcoming years, we will plan add a Farm Stay opportunity in our barn apartment as well as camping sites for rent.
 We are also planning to host farming and art related workshops.
 Future plans include a Neighborhood Farm Store where goods from our farm as well as our neighbors’ will be for sale.